ifilgud/WoWClassCodexDownloader/README.md

 * Skips files that are already up to date
 * Prevents unsafe manifest paths
 * Uses temporary files during downloads to avoid incomplete files
+* Automatically discovers the default WoW AddOns path on Windows using the registry or Battle.net configuration

 ## Requirements